As a real estate agent in the valley for over 14 years, I have almost seen it all. Including this current Phoenix Metro Housing Shortage.

 - San Francisco? (or any part of Cali for that matter) Can’t afford it.

 - Vegas?
 Nah, we can just drive there for the weekend.

 - Florida is, well humid and they have all those taxes and hurricanes.

 - Chicago is, well guns & cold winters.

 - I heard Ohio is affordable, might have something to do with lack of jobs.

 Meh, why leave?
 It’s pretty good here comparatively to other options.

 WHY IS IT TURNING INTO A CRISIS IF EVERYTHING IS SO GOOD?

-Arizona isn’t the only state with a housing shortage.
+Arizona is NOT the only state with a housing shortage.
 Just google housing crisis and you will see it has turned into a nationwide phenomenon.
 Nearly 1/4 of the population spend 50% or more of their paychecks on housing.
 It’s only bound to get worse.
 People will WANT to leave, but will have no place to go.
 San Francisco’s median housing price is $1.3 million.
 If you don’t have a roommate in San Francisco you are considered bougie.
 Seattle’s median home price is nearly $820,000.
-Phoenix is still at $227,000 for the median home price, just 5 years ago is was around $140,000.
+Phoenix is still at $227,000 (updated in 2021 to $340k) for the median home price.
+In 2013 it was around $140,000.
 Expect that to continue to rise at staggering rates as Maricopa County continues to be the fastest growing county in the nation.

 - Eventually growth will cap and our metro will be left with affordability & congestion problems brought on by unbridled growth.
 But, how long will that take?